sapcc/maia/docs/users-guide.md

  into a username and scope part: `user|scope`.
 Like with usernames, also the scoped project resp. domain can be denoted by name: `projectname@domainname`.
 To disambiguate scoping by project-id and domain-name, the domain is always prefixed with `@`.

+Alternatively, OpenStack _application credentials_ can be used in place of username and password.
+With these credentials you are implicitly scoped to a single project (or domain), so there is no need to supply scope information as before.

+To tell Maia that the username and password fields are actually containing _application credentials_, you put an asterisk (`*`) in front of the username value.

+There are two ways to authenticate with application credentials:
+* ID-based: Use the application credential ID as username
+* Name-based: Use the application credential name and qualify it using the username or user ID

+In both cases you use the _secret_ of the application credential as password.

 # Federating Maia to Prometheus